 How to Make Cream Cheese Frosting

-Baker’s tip: Get your butter and cream cheese out of the fridge when you begin your gingerbread cupcakes.
+Baker’s tip: Get your cream cheese out of the fridge when you begin your gingerbread cupcakes and your butter out when you take the cupcakes out of the oven.
 By the time you’re ready to make the frosting, they should be at room temp.

 If you’re baking for Christmas (and I hope you are) then be sure to include a batch of these easy gingerbread cupcakes.
 I heard Santa is tired of cookies and would prefer some cake this year.